 To fill a 6 foot tree with nothing but baby’s breath, use between 5-7 standard bunches.
 But if you’re combining with other flowers, you only need 2-3 bouquets to make your tree nice and snowy around them.
 Cut small bunches and distribute them throughout the tree.

-If you want to use Gomphrena (pompom flowers):
+How to use Gomphrena (pompom flowers)

 Gomphrena add the prettiest, brightest pops of color to your tree!
 Pick lighter color flowers, as they stand out the most.
 Dry them upside down in a dry place for 2 weeks, but keep them upside down until you intend to start decorating with them.
 Even when they’re dry, the stems bend over and stay bent, making it a little tricky to make a perfect bouquet with other flowers.